 Ezra Shaw /Getty Images

-Acadia: The Park Loop Road and most hiking trails are open, and carriage roads are open for pedestrians only, as repairs are being made after winter storm damage.
+Acadia: The Park Loop Road, carriage roads and most hiking trails are open.
 You’ll need to buy an entrance pass online and print it before you go.
 Campgrounds are closed; the Jordan Pond House Restaurant is open for takeout only.
 The park asks visitors to “adjust expectations,” practice social distancing and “not rely upon site staff to ensure their protection from contagious disease.”
 Again, note that Maine has a two-week quarantine rule.

-Grand Canyon: The park is contending with a wildfire near the North Rim, so the North Entrance is temporarily closed.
-At the South Rim, visitors can enter the park through the South Entrance Station 24 hours a day (for a while it was open only between 6 and 10 a.m.).
+Grand Canyon: The East Entrance to the park is closed due to COVID-19 lockdowns for the neighboring Navajo Nation, so you’ll need to enter through the South Entrance.
+The North Rim entrance was closed due to wildfires but reopened on June 30.
 The park isn’t issuing new overnight camping permits for the inner canyon, nor for Mather Campground.
 South Rim shuttle buses aren’t running, ranger programs are canceled, and most visitor centers and museums are closed.
 The Grand Canyon lodges, including the popular Bright Angel and El Tovar, are all open.

-Yellowstone: The park has been testing its employees for COVID-19 and on June 11 reported that all 179 tested were negative.
+Yellowstone: The park has been testing its employees for COVID-19 and on June 30 reported that all 179 tested were negative.
 Officials plan to continue testing throughout the summer.
 The park is also testing its wastewater system for signs of the coronavirus.
-Both the Wyoming and Montana entrances are now open, as is the big loop road connecting visitors to major sites such as Old Faithful.
-But only cabin-style accommodations are available in the park, which is encouraging day-trip visitors to dramatically limit crowds.
-(In early June the park reported about half the number of visitors it received in the same period last year.)
+Both the Wyoming and Montana entrances are open, as is the big loop road connecting visitors to major sites such as Old Faithful.
+Cabin-style accommodations have been available since the park reopened, and Xanterra has opened a limited number of rooms in three park lodges, with other lodges to reopen on a limited scale this week.

-Visitor centers are closed.
-Restrooms, gas stations and some trails and stores are open; backcountry camping is now allowed; food service is “grab-and-go.”
+Restrooms, gas stations and trails are open, as are certain visitor centers and stores; backcountry camping is now allowed; food service is “grab-and-go.”